garliclord/Team-Five-Guys/README.md

-# Team-Five-Guys
+# Device Tracker Project
-Signal team of 5 for project 1
+A solution for keeping track of devices

+Project 1
+By team-five-guys